skybrush-io/studio-blender/README.md

-To install Skybrush Studio for Blender, **DO NOT** follow the official [Blender add-on guide](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html), as it does not give a solution to easily install external python dependencies.
+To install Skybrush Studio for Blender, **DO NOT** follow the official [Blender add-on guide](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html), as it does not give a solution to easily install external Python dependencies.

 Instead, a complete installation guide is available in the [online documentation](https://doc.collmot.com/public/skybrush-plugin-blender/latest/install.html)